2017 Oregon wildfires

+Background

+"Fire season" in Oregon typically begins in mid-May and ends with the first rains that normally begins in late September.
+Drought, snowpack levels, and local weather conditions play a role in Oregon's fire season, particularly in Eastern and Southwest Oregon.
+During peak fire season from July to September, most wildfires are caused by lightning, while ignitions in the early and later parts of the season are related to humans.
+Warm, dry conditions in summer heighten the wildfire risk.
+After over 100 years of fire suppression and prevention of all fires, there is now an abundance of fuel.
+Climate change is leading to a reduced snowpack with an earlier and reduced snowmelt, so there is a higher risk for areas that receive wildfires.

 2017 climate in Oregon

 The 2016/2017 winter in Oregon was the second wettest winter in the past 75 years.
-Between the dates of October 1, 2016, and April 26, 2017, Portland International Airport received 45.5 inches (116 centimeters) of rain.
+Between October 1, 2016, and April 26, 2017, Portland International Airport received 45.5 inches (116 centimeters) of rain.
 The month of February 2017 was the wettest February on record in Oregon with 10.36 inches (26 centimeters) of rain.
 During the month of August, the weather station at Portland International Airport recorded a monthly average temperature of 73.6 degrees Fahrenheit (23.1 C) with the daily average temperature hitting 87 degrees Fahrenheit (30.5 C).
 The average temperature during the month of August 2017 was five degrees higher than the average August temperature recorded since 1941.
 It stands to be the second hottest August on record.

 The extreme winter and summer weather that occurred in 2017 was met by some dangerous weather patterns in the late summer months.
 Early August through September in Southern Oregon saw several waves of thunderstorms.
 These storm systems brought rainfall which helped slow the growth of existing wildfires.
 However, the storms also brought lighting which resulted in the ignition of new fires.
 These storms travel on fast moving paths.
 After one these storms moves over an area, it quickly returns to a hot dry state.
 This allows for the newly ignited fires to spread quickly and develop into full wildfires.